tongji-wangsongtao/vehicle-trajectory-prediction-by-collaborative-learning/README.md

 # sensors-1705508

-This repository is the PyTorch implementation for the framework of Joint-Visual-Mapping.
+This repository is the PyTorch implementation for the framework of vehicle trajectory prediction by collaborative learning.
 We will upload the code after the paper is accepted

 <!-- ![Map](./demo/Map.png)